isomerpages/singapore-customs-cms/_businesses/trade-security-in-singapore.md

 ## Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT)

-Singapore Customs supports Singapore’s whole-of-system approach to preventing, detecting, and enforcing against Money Laundering (ML), involving close coordination and collaboration amongst Government agencies, public-private partnerships, and international cooperation.
+Singapore Customs&nbsp;supports Singapore’s whole-of-system approach to&nbsp;preventing, detecting, and enforcing against Money Laundering (ML), involving close coordination and collaboration amongst Government agencies, public-private partnerships, and international cooperation.

-On 20 Jun 2024, Singapore published her updated [ML National Risk Assessment](https://www.mas.gov.sg/publications/monographs-or-information-paper/2024/money-laundering-national-risk-assessment "https://www.mas.gov.sg/publications/monographs-or-information-paper/2024/money-laundering-national-risk-assessment") as part of Singapore’s continuing efforts to maintain the effectiveness of its Anti-Money Laundering regime amidst our evolving risk landscape.
+On 20 Jun 2024, Singapore published her updated&nbsp;[ML National Risk Assessment](https://www.mas.gov.sg/publications/monographs-or-information-paper/2024/money-laundering-national-risk-assessment "https://www.mas.gov.sg/publications/monographs-or-information-paper/2024/money-laundering-national-risk-assessment")&nbsp;as part of Singapore’s continuing efforts to maintain the effectiveness of its Anti-Money&nbsp;Laundering regime amidst our evolving risk landscape.

 As part of Singapore Customs' contributions to Singapore's AML/CFT regime, Singapore Customs has implemented an enhanced regulatory ZGS to combat money-laundering and terrorism-financing risks.
 The strengthened measures include mandating the ZGS licensees storing precious stones and metals, works of art, antiques, and watches clad with precious metal casings or precious metals (otherwise known as listed goods) to obtain, maintain, and update information on the identities of both the person with control and the person with beneficial ownership over the listed goods.
 ZGS licensees are also required to seek permission from Singapore Customs before storing any listed goods and to screen the identities of the person with control and the person with beneficial ownership as part of the Know-Your-Customer requirements.
 These measures allow Singapore Customs to have greater oversight of the activities happening in these ZGS licensees’ premises.